 Neighbours, who had heard a commotion, alerted police.
+But they arrived too late: the 77-year-old was found dead.
+He had been bound and gagged.

 In those early hours neighbours were only able to give police a first name: Alan.
 They told police he ran the Station Fish and Chips at the corner of Jill Street and Prosperine Avenue for many years and lived in the house at the back of the store, which flanks the Langlaagte train station.
 He sold staples of bread, airtime, canned goods, dry goods, sweets and cigarettes.